dotnet/csharpstandard/standard/expressions.md

     ;
 ```

+> *Note*: Lookup for the right operand of the `is` operator must first test as a *type*, then as an *expression* which may span multiple tokens.
+In the case where the operand is an *expreesion*, the pattern expression must have precedence at least as high as *shift_expression*. *end note*

 The `is` operator is described in [§12.12.12](expressions.md#121212-the-is-operator) and the `as` operator is described in [§12.12.13](expressions.md#121213-the-as-operator).

 The `==`, `!=`, `<`, `>`, `<=` and `>=` operators are ***comparison operators***.